 - Cardiovascular collapse

 - Heart attack

-Avoid Drug Overdose by Choosing Drug and Alcohol Rehab at Michael’s House
+Avoid Overdose by Choosing Rehab at Michael’s House

 The only way to effectively fight the risk of drug overdose is to enroll in drug and alcohol addiction treatment.
 At a holistic program like the one provided by Michael’s House, patients can find healthy lifestyle choices that do not include drug and alcohol abuse and the risk of overdose.
-Call 1-877-345-8494 now for more information.
+Call our 24 hour, toll-free helpline at 1-877-775-2162 now for more information.